 When you’re done with your pre-launch checks, you can publish your store by removing your password.
 Go to Online Store > Preferences and scroll down to the ‘password protection’ section to do this.

 And that’s it!
-Your store is live and you’re ready to start selling.
+Your new Shopify store is live and you’re ready to start selling.

 15. Develop your Shopify store further

 Once your Shopify store is live, it’s tempting to think that your ecommerce journey is over.
 However, it’s only just beginning!
 There are a variety of things you can do to ensure that going forward, your brand new Shopify store makes new customers and becomes a profitable one.

 - Add more sales channels.
-In this post I’ve walked you through setting up a standalone online store — but Shopify lets you connect your site to many other platforms, including Amazon, Etsy, Twitter (US users only for now) and Facebook.
+In this post I’ve walked you through setting up a standalone online store — but Shopify lets you connect your site to many other platforms, including Amazon, Etsy, eBay, Twitter (US users only for now) and Facebook.
 By listing your products on these platforms — all of which have big, existing userbases — you can extend the reach of your store considerably.
 Learn more about the other Shopify sales channels here.

 - Focus on SEO.
 Good search results are vital to getting sales, so getting the search engine optimization aspect of your Shopify website right is crucial.
 Check out our Shopify SEO checklist here.

 - Engage in content marketing.
 Shopify stores come with a built-in blogging feature — use it to create fantastic content that attracts people to your store!
 Done well, blogging is a superb way to generate organic traffic — you can learn how to make the most of it here.

 - Enhance your store using apps.
 The Shopify app store contains a huge number of apps and integrations that let you add a wide range of features to your site.
 From marketing apps to dropshipping services to analytics tools, you’ll find a lot of useful ways to add functionality to your Shopify site in there.